overstreeth/fgeo.abundance/README.md

 Overview
 --------

-This package provides tools for the analysis of forest dynamics.
+Tools for the analysis of forest dynamics.

 Installation
 ------------

-If you are authorized (via [Stuart Davies](daviess@si.edu)), you can install forestr from ForestGEO's private GitHub repo.
+Install forestr from ForestGEO's private GitHub repo.

+    # From ?devtools::install_github:
-    # From ?devtools::install_github: To install from a private repo, use auth_token
+    # To install from a private repo, use auth_token # with a token from
-    # with a token from https://github.com/settings/tokens.
-You only need the repo
+    # https://github.com/settings/tokens.
+You only need the repo # scope.
-    # scope.
-Best practice is to save your PAT in env var called GITHUB_PAT.

     # install.packages("devtools")

+    # Install the version containing this specific issue (iss41)
-    devtools::install_github("forestgeo/forestr", auth_token = "abc")
+    devtools::install_github("forestgeo/forestr@iss41", auth_token = "abc")
     library(forestr)

 Acknowledgements.